Dolores Gortázar Serantes: Reception and legacy

-In more detailed reviews her novels were appreciated for educational and human values, adhering to "profoundly Catholic" moral standards, much needed in time of false idols and "libros insulsos o criminales".
+In more detailed reviews, her novels were appreciated for educational and human values, adhering to "profoundly Catholic" moral standards, much needed in time of false idols and "libros insulsos o criminales".
 In terms of literary value, they were noted for suggestive, graceful, elegant, natural style, flesh-and-blood personalities, social observations and in-depth psychological background, but especially for lively narration and interesting plot, allegedly corresponding to "historial de su autora"; all that rendered the work "highly recommended".
 The anti-clerical El Pais also recommended the novel, having found in it a criticism of conventual education, which ensures luxury of religious establishment and pushes the secular one into poverty.
 One newspaper claimed that a US company intended to buy a copyright and produce a movie.

-In history of literature Gortázar was initially treated very briefly, acknowledged by Cejador y Frauca in the 1920s; in 1925 she also featured in Enciclopedia Universal Ilustrada Europeo-Americana.
+In history of literature, Gortázar was initially treated very briefly, acknowledged by Cejador y Frauca in the 1920s; in 1925 she also featured in Enciclopedia Universal Ilustrada Europeo-Americana.
 Afterwards she fell into oblivion, barely mentioned in single works covering specific topics, not necessarily related to literature.
 None of the present-day numerous encyclopedias, dictionaries or synthetic works on Spanish literature mentions her name; even volumes dedicated to modern Spanish feminine poetry or to popular Spanish novel do not consider her worth noting.
 She earned biographical entries in two studies, perhaps due to her sex rather than because of the quality of her writings, and was twice dedicated articles in the Leonese press, named "principal escritora leonesa de su tiempo".
-In scholarly realm she is noted in historiography rather than literature, as her paleographic studies are at times quoted in nowadays works.
+In scholarly realm, she is noted in historiography rather than literature, as her paleographic studies are at times quoted in nowadays works.
 The school she co-founded and directed in 1906-1908 is active until today as Real Centro Universitario María Cristina, though the institution does not mention her on its web page.
-In the Carlist realm she is entirely forgotten.
+In the Carlist realm she is almost forgotten.